Harvard Summer School complies with the following federal and state guidelines.

 Massachusetts and Harvard University immunization regulations

-If you live in Summer School housing or are an international student attending Summer School while on a visa of any kind (including students who use the visa waiver program or similar entry programs established between the United States and foreign countries), you must comply with Massachusetts and Harvard University regulations requiring proof of immunization against certain communicable diseases.
-You must have Summer School Form IM (Immunization Certification) completed and signed by your healthcare provider or a medical records official.
+If you are an international student who will be attending Summer School while on a visa of any kind (including students who use the visa waiver program or similar entry programs established between the United States and foreign countries), or if you will be living in Summer School housing (including US citizens), you must comply with Massachusetts and Harvard University regulations requiring proof of immunization against certain communicable diseases.
+You must have Summer School Form IM (Immunization Certification) completed and signed by your health care provider or a medical records official.
+Massachusetts and Harvard University immunization requirements are strict and may differ significantly from other states and countries.

 Registering late does not warrant an exception to this policy.